Niranjan-Rathod/Trans3D/README.md

 Basic QT based 3D rendering Engine.

 Trans3D is basic 3D rendering Engine developed in QT.
-This is Good example of implimentation of transformations and other basic operations tought in Computer Graphics Course.
+This is a good example of implementation of transformations and other basic operations tought in Computer Graphics Course.

 Features of Software: